pik-gane/vodle/README.md

 # Development of a group decision / voting app "vodle"

-Current goal: complete a "minimal viable product" (MVP) that runs as a web-app only and provides base functionality (setting up polls, voting, seeing and understanding results)
+Current goal: complete a minimum viable product (MVP) that runs as a web-app only and provides base functionality (setting up polls, voting, seeing and understanding results).

+Current state: pre-alpha, ~ 80 percent complete.

 (Later: extend functionality and deploy as android/ios app as well)